amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 ### Feature engagement

-Feature Engagement displays an engagement matrix with the features you defined plotted according to percent of daily active users (DAU) that engaged with the feature, and the average frequency with which users engaged with the feature.
+Feature engagement displays an engagement matrix with the features you defined plotted according to percent of daily active users (DAU) that engaged with the feature, and the average frequency with which users engaged with the feature.

 ### Retention

 Retention contains three tabs that reflect your product's overall user retention, the retention over time, and the usage interval.

-Retention over time uses the Retention Interval values you set during configuration.
+Retention over time uses the retention interval values you set during configuration.